rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 >>> test_range_length()
 ```

-With great ease, we were able to replace our pytest-parameterized test, which only very sparsely tested the property at hand, with a much more robust, hypothesis-driven test.
+With great ease, we were able to replace our pytest-parameterized test, which only very narrowly tested the property at hand, with a much more robust, Hypothesis-driven test.
 This will be a recurring trend: we will generally produce much more robust tests by _describing_ our data with Hypothesis, rather than manually specifying test values.

 The rest of this section will be dedicated to learning about the Hypothesis library and how we can leverage it to write powerful tests.